ahmetbulbul0/ahmetbulbul0/README.md

 ## Full Stack Web Developer

-Hello, I'm Ahmet, a 20-year-old Full Stack Web Developer based in Basaksehir, Istanbul.
-I began my journey in web development 5 years ago, driven by a passion to turn the ideas in my mind into reality.
-My initial steps were guided by a mentor for about three months, after which I continued to learn independently through online resources and books.
-I am dedicated to honing my skills, constantly practicing, and seeking to acquire new ones.
-My primary focus is on developing sample projects, where I can apply and expand my knowledge.
-I am versatile in full stack web development, with experience in both backend and frontend roles.
-I am eager to learn and explore new technologies, and I thrive on challenges, always looking for alternative solutions to problems.
-My determination drives me to push beyond my current limits and continuously improve in this ever-evolving field.
+Hello, I am Ahmet Bülbül, a 21-year-old Full Stack Web Developer with 5 years of experience in backend and frontend development.
+My journey into web development began with a passion for turning my ideas into reality.
+I took my first steps with the guidance of a mentor (for 3 months) and then continued learning independently through online resources and books.

+As a flexible developer, I have had the opportunity to work on various projects and have demonstrated strong teamwork skills.
+I am constantly eager to improve myself and learn new technologies.
+I enjoy creating alternative solutions to problems, designing user-friendly applications, and building efficient software processes.

+My career goal is not only to enhance my technical skills but also to make a difference through impactful projects.
+Looking ahead, I aim to participate in larger-scale projects and make a global impact in the tech industry.

 - 🌍  I'm based in Istanbul/Turkey
 - 🖥️  See my portfolio at [Linkedin Profile](http://linkedin.com/in/ahmetbulbul)